jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 This is largely just a report on what I did – the course evaluations were positive, and student feedback during the quarter indicated that all the modalities described below were used and appreciated by some students.
-Beyond that I haven't done much work to analyze data from the course, but I hope the strategies outlined below are useful to folks to hear about nonetheless.
+Beyond that I haven't done much work to analyze data from the course in this post, but I hope the strategies outlined below are useful to folks to hear about nonetheless.

 ## Schedule and Context